manas1410/Spectrum-Internship-Drive-2020-Task-02-/README.md

 Screen 4-Next window will appear where you can see cgpa and grade of that student by clicking on respective buttons i.e. cgpa button and grade button, also there new input button is present by clicking on this Screen 2 will appear again to input the next student details .
 'Show Entries' button will show all the entries that you have entered.
 'Close' button will close all the windows .

-Thank you for giving me this internship "Spectrum Club'.I have learned a lot from this internship which will be very heplful for my career.
+Thank you for giving me this internship 'Spectrum Club'.I have learned a lot from this internship which will be very heplful for my career.